-- It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint they should normally contact their child's Class Teacher, Form Tutor or Housemistress.
+- It is hoped that most complaints and concerns will be resolved quickly and informally. - If parents have a complaint, they should normally contact their child's Class Teacher, Form Tutor or Housemistress.
 In many cases, the matter will be resolved straightaway by this means to the parents' satisfaction.
-If the Class Teacher, Form Tutor or Housemistress cannot resolve the matter alone, it may be necessary for the member of staff to consult the Head of Year in the Senior School, who will investigate the matter.
-In the Boarding House, the member of the Senior Management Team, responsible for Boarding should be contacted if the issue is not resolved with a Housemistress. - Complaints made directly to the Deputy Head or the Headteacher will usually be referred to the relevant child's Class Teacher, Form Tutor, Housemistress or Head of Year, unless the Deputy Head or the Headteacher deems it appropriate to deal with the matter personally. - The child's Class Teacher, Form Tutor, Housemistress or Head of Year will keep a record of all complaints and the date on which they were received.
-Should the matter not be resolved within ten school days or in the event that the child's Class Teacher, Form Tutor, Housemistress or Head of Year and the parent fail to reach a satisfactory resolution then parents will be advised to proceed with their complaint in accordance with Stage 2 of this Procedure within six school weeks.
+If the Class Teacher, Form Tutor or Housemistress cannot resolve the matter alone, it may be necessary for the member of staff to consult the Head of Year in the Senior School, or the Head of Prep for the Prep School, who will investigate the matter. - Complaints made directly to the Deputy Head or the Headteacher (that are not formal) will usually be referred to the relevant child's Class Teacher, Form Tutor, Housemistress or Head of Year, unless the Deputy Head or the Headteacher deems it appropriate to deal with the matter personally. - The child's Class Teacher, Form Tutor, Housemistress or Head of Year will record details of all complaints on Cpoms under 'Stage 1 informal complaint' and the date on which they were received.
+Should the matter not be resolved, normally within ten days during term time or in the event that the child's Class Teacher, Form Tutor, Housemistress or Head of Year and the parent fail to reach a satisfactory resolution, then parents will be advised to proceed with their complaint in accordance with Stage 2 of this Procedure

-Should the parent/ guardian refuse to accept the resolution as offered and evidenced by the school and fail or refuse to proceed with their complaint in accordance with Stage 2 of this procedure within six school weeks, the school will declare the issue concluded, in accordance with their investigation and findings.
+- within three school weeks.
+Outside of term time, the matter would normally be resolved within three weeks unless it is not possible to contact those involved in the matter, in which case parents will be notified. - Should the parent/ guardian refuse to accept the resolution as offered and evidenced by the school and fail or refuse to proceed with their complaint in accordance with Stage 2 of this procedure within three school weeks, the school will declare the issue concluded, in accordance with their investigation and findings.